matejtarca/FullstackJSTaskT9/README.md

 To run the unit tests for the React components use the `npm test` command

 ## t9tests
-This part of project contains `cypress` e2e integration tests for the app.
+This part of the project contains cypress e2e integration tests for the app.
 ### Technologies
 **Testing**: Cypress.io

 ### Running tests locally
-To run e2e tests locally make sure you have installed cypress correctly (it may take a while) and then run
+To run the e2e tests locally make sure you have installed cypress correctly (it may take a while) and then run
 ```bash
 npm install
 npm run cypress run
 ```
-Top open interactive cypress window use `npm run cypress open`
+To open the interactive cypress window use `npm run cypress open`

 ---
-*This project was created as part of interview process*
+*This project was created as part of an interview process*